cwqt/site/posts/2020-01-15-voice-training.md

 - alcohol
 - playing music in the background (don't play sad stuff though)
 - being in a room where noone can reasonbly hear you
+  - having a dedicated space, then going to it & immediately starting, don't procrastinate once sitting down otherwise it'll take forever to actually start
 - watching vt videos to ease into it

 ok onto the training, few big components; vocal weight, intonation, resonance &